xiix0/scam/README.md

-You have no real enemies.
+You have been selected for a secret mission.